android-coco/litaotao.github.io/_posts/spark/2014-12-20-rdd-transformations.md

     mapPartitionsWithContext[U](f: (TaskContext, Iterator[T]) ⇒ Iterator[U], preservesPartitioning: Boolean = false)(implicit arg0: ClassTag[U]): RDD[U]
     Return a new RDD by applying a function to each partition of this RDD.
 This is a variant of mapPartitions that also passes the TaskContext into the closure.

-    preservesPartitioning indicates whether the input function preserves the partitioner, which should be false unless this is a pair RDD and the input function doesn't modify the keys.
+    preservesPartitioning indicates whether the input function preserves the partitioner, which should be false unless this is a pair RDD and the input function does not modify the keys.
     Annotations

     def